 Law and Justice Directorate

-- specify the public sector agency concerned (Ageing, Disability and Home Care)
+- specify the public sector agency concerned (FACS)

 - give a return address in Australia

-- post the application to the Privacy Contact Officer or hand it in to an ADHC office within 6 months of becoming aware of the conduct complained about.
+- post the application to the Privacy Contact Officer or hand it in to a FACS office within 6 months of becoming aware of the conduct complained about.

-You should also outline how you believe ADHC has breached your privacy.
-ADHC can choose whether to conduct an internal review if you delay your application by more than six months.
+You should also outline how you believe FACS has breached your privacy If you delay your application by more than six months FACS can choose whether to conduct an internal review.

 ADHC's privacy management plan

-Under section 33 of the Privacy and Personal Information Protection Act public sector agencies are to prepare and publish privacy management plans to describe
+Under section 33 of the PPIP Act public sector agencies are to prepare and publish privacy management plans to describe

 - our policies and practices to ensure compliance with the requirements of both privacy laws